apos/rapid-bulky-wshc-by-apos/README.md

 - All OLED housings can be used and interchanged within all bases..
 - Base and middle plate are different in size  (length) due to the design of the used Joystick shield.
 - Probably you also will solder your own PCB using standard parts (Joystick / Buttons) or combine avaiable joy sticks, push buttons with pin headers or a touch switch.
 Therefore there exit closed tops for your design which you can bore for you joystick/button design.
 Or simply take the STL/3MF and alter it to your needs.
-- For every case I use the avaable breakout boards.
+- For every case I use the available breakout boards.
 - Battery pack: space is very limited in the smal housing (V01).
-But a small battery (800 mAh lithium could
+But a small battery (800 mAh lithium) could fit.

 ### V01
 The smallest RPB wSHC housing.
 Used for the smaller ITEAD joystick shield which is very small.
 Has also a "closed" top for your own design.